 With a captive market and monopoly power, the environmental conditions for testing MVPs no longer exist.
 No matter how bad your UX/product is, you can hide it with high adoption rates via management directives.
 The MVP becomes a hollow word and arbitrary cutoff for features you put in.

 Am I too jaded?
 Perhaps.
-Or maybe I'm suffering from the continuous lack of product managers whereever I go...
+Or maybe I'm suffering from the continuous lack of product managers wherever I go...